hjnasd/sd-model-preview-xd/README.md

 <summary>Click here for a quick guide on how to change directories without using symlinks.</summary>
 ​

-If you want to change the directories for models add these settings to your `web-user.bat` `COMMANDLINE_ARGS` for each model type:
+If you want to change the directories for models add these settings to your `webui-user.bat` `COMMANDLINE_ARGS` for each model type:

 `--ckpt-dir "D:\\my models\\checkpoints"`